-The star duplication (dupe) feature is another useful feature to help maintain pin point stars in difficult areas, such as between tree branches, where normal attempts might produce a star trail.
-The Min horizon noise option will be the best in most situations but you can always save more than one version and blend them later in photoshop or similar post processing software.
+The star duplication (dupe) feature is another useful feature.
+It helps maintain pinpoint stars in challenging areas, such as between tree branches, where standard attempts might produce a star trail.
+The Min Horizon Noise option is best in most situations.
+You can always save more than one version and blend them later in photoshop or similar post-processing software.

 I tested it with some of my images that contained trees, and the final result was pretty good.
 Not perfect, but still a good improvement!
 If you use Starry Landscape Stacker, let us know your thoughts on the newest update.
 Also, what features would you like to see in the future?

 Watch the full video on YouTube to see the developer demonstrate the new masking and stacking options.

 Check out our article on Starry Sky Stacker: Noise-Free Star Photos – a Starry Sky Stacker Review.